Ateneo bullying incident: Aftermath

 On December 21, the Department of Education (DepEd) issued a reminder that addresses "to both public and private Kindergarten, elementary, and secondary schools, it highlighted laws and regulations that schools must comply with to ensure robust anti-bullying policies."
-The Ateneo, as well as the Philippine Taekwondo Association (PTA), launched their own investigation.
+The Ateneo, as well as the Philippine Taekwondo Association, launched their own investigation.
 A children's rights organization, Save the Children Philippines, had urged the public not to share the video of the incident, as their privacy would be compromised.
 Ateneo de Manila University president Fr.
 Jose Ramon "Jett" Villarin said in the official statement that they already met both parties involved in the incident.

 On December 22, the Commission on Human Rights (CHR) had reminded the public to protect the privacy of their children amid the video of the incident.
 An angry father who identified himself as Joseph Perez Otazu, a Fil-Canadian, posted a video on Facebook, angry at the incident, and challenged the father of the bully to fight him; Otazu will give P100,000 should he lose.

 On December 23, Villarin announced that the bully has been dismissed, stating "he is no longer allowed to come back to the Ateneo".
 Several senators, including Richard Gordon and JV Ejercito, supported the decision of dismissing the student.
 After the incident video surfaced, several netizens speculated that the bully's father was a "high-ranking and influential official of the Philippine National Police", however, the police denied the rumors.

 On December 24, the Philippine Taekwondo Association issued a statement via Facebook, recommending "an indefinite ban of the student involved from all sanctioned events not limited to Taekwondo-related events..."

 On December 31, human rights lawyer and advocate Rene Saguisag, through the opinion column published by the Philippine Daily Inquirer, said that Ateneo should have waited for the holidays to be over before dismissing the student, also criticizing President Rodrigo Duterte for his silence on the issue.

 On January 8, 2019, a witness of the incident claimed that the bully was "provoked" by other students.
 A witness also added that "he had his run-ins with the victim back in seventh grade".

 On January 10, the mother of the bully spoke about the incident, claiming that "he acted in self-defense".
 However, local celebrities have expressed their disappointment, over the "lack of sincerity in the mother and son's apology".